jcurry/ZenPacks.zenoss.InstalledTemplatesReport/docs/README.md

 1.1.3

--   Updated to distinguish Local templates on devices and make this a sort key
+-   Updated to distinguish Local templates on devices and components
 -   Removed superfluous files and directories

 1.1.2

 -   Fixed scroll position in report's layout.
 (ZPS-4137)